RyzenGatto/Ai-HDL-MacroPad/README.md

 3. Create a 3D model case (Clear plastic would be cool)
 6. Link footprints, 3D renders, and symbols
 7. Develop wifi version with battery + BT (maybe a screen?
 Extraversion)
-8. Remove board, move to on PCB IC instead of the board.
-Explore other IC's
 9. Develop GUI for KMK
 10. Test with Pico and breadboard